ajberk/SurpriseBNB/README.md

 users can add images to listings posts.
 Ideally, when the description of a listing is created, the app will automatically censor words that will give away location

-[Details][phase-three]
+[Details][phase-four]

-### Phase 4: Revealed Listing Page (~1 day)
+### Phase 5: Revealed Listing Page and maps (~1-2 days)
 I'll update the post listing page revealed after a user has booked the listing.
 This will include the original listing with location words revealed and a map of the location.
+The map on the search page will have all listings pinned and when a country is specified as a place the user would be willing to go, that country should light up on the map

-[Details][phase-four]
+[Details][phase-five]

-### Phase 5: User Home Page (~1 days)
+### Phase 6: User Home Page (~1 days)
 I'll make a users home page, where it displays a list of upcoming trips for the user.

-[Details][phase-five]
+[Details][phase-six]

 ### Bonus Features (TBD)
 - [ ] URLS for listings changing so a user can not access a listing directly